srid/purescript-book-sources/chapter10.md

 - A JSON response from a web service
 - A value passed to a function from JavaScript code

-Let's try the `purescript-foreign` library in `psci`.
+Let's try the `purescript-foreign` library in PSCi.
 Start by importing two modules:

 ```text
 > import Data.Foreign